technopradyumn/EVStationMap/README.md

-EVStationMap: Empowering Electric Vehicle Users
+EVStationMap: PlugPath App is Empowering Electric Vehicle Users

 Description:
-EVStationMap is an innovative Android app built with MVVM architecture and Java, featuring a sleek UI designed using XML.
+PlugPath is an innovative Android app built with MVVM architecture and Java, featuring a sleek UI designed using XML.
 Seamlessly integrating Firebase services, including Firestore for data storage and Authentication for secure user access, the app offers a comprehensive suite of features.

 Features: